refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/mui/add-show-page.md

 2. Import the created `ProductShow` component.

-3. Replace the `ChakraUIInferencer` component with the `ProductShow` component.
+3. Replace the `MuiInferencer` component with the `ProductShow` component.

 ```tsx title="src/App.tsx"
 import { Refine } from "@pankod/refine-core";